Transportation in Mexico

-As the third largest and second most populous country in Latin America, Mexico has developed an extensive transportation network to meet the needs of the economy.
-As with communications, transportation in Mexico is regulated by the Secretariat of Communications and Transportation, (Secretaría de Comunicaciones y Transportes, SCT) a federal executive cabinet branch.
+As the third largest and second most populous country in Latin America, Mexico has developed an extensive transportation network.
+Regulated by the Secretariat of Communications and Transportation (Secretaría de Comunicaciones y Transportes, SCT), a federal executive cabinet branch, the system includes modern highways, a well-connected bus network, railways primarily used for freight, and a network of domestic and international airports.

+These infrastructures facilitate trade, tourism, and domestic travel, connecting México's diverse regions.
+However, challenges such as maintenance, traffic congestion, and safety concerns persist, particularly in urban centers, highlighting ongoing efforts to improve and expand the country's transportation capabilities.

 Roadways

 The roadway network in Mexico is extensive and covers all areas of the country.
 The roadway network in Mexico has an extent of 366095 km, of which 116802 km are paved, making it the largest paved-roadway network in Latin America.
 Of these, 10474 km are multi-lane expressways: 9544 km are four-lane highways and the rest have six or more lanes.

 The highway network in Mexico is classified by number of lanes and type of access.
 The great majority of the network is composed of undivided or divided two-lane highways, with or without shoulders, and are known simply as carreteras.
 Four or more-lane freeways or expressways, with restricted or unrestricted access, are known as autopistas.
 Speed limits on two-lane highways can vary depending on terrain conditions.
 The speed limit on multi-lane freeways or expressways is on average 110 km/h (70 mph) for automobiles and 95 km/h (60 mph) for buses and trucks.

 The expressways are for the most part toll roads or autopistas de cuota.
 Non-toll roads are referred to as carreteras libres (free-roads).
 Most toll expressways have emergency telephone booths, water wells, and emergency braking ramps at short intervals.
 The toll usually includes a "travelers' insurance" (seguro del viajero) for any accident occurring within the freeway.
 The toll expressways are on average among the most expensive in the world according to a comparative study realized in 2004 by the Chamber of Deputies.
 The most traveled freeways are those that link the three most populous cities in Mexico— Mexico City, Guadalajara, and Monterrey in the form of a triangle.